ernsnl/url-shorten/README.md

 # url-shorten

-This is a basic url shortener web service.
+This is a basic url shortener web service and it has been implemented within 2 hours.
 To correctly install the necessary interaction, please run the following command.
 This project assumes that you already installed python 3 in your local machine.
 If not, please follow the instructions for installing python3 by visiting [here](https://www.python.org/downloads/)

 ```
 pip install -r project/requirements.txt